yojoecapital/notes/CS-577 Deep Learning/S1-Pytorch-Tutorial.md

 ##### Batch Size

-- one ==epoch== is one forward pass and one backward pass of *all* training examples
+- one **epoch** is one forward pass and one backward pass of *all* training examples
-- ==batch size== is the number of training examples in one forward / backward pass.
+- **batch size** is the number of training examples in one forward / backward pass.
 The higher the batch size, the more memory space you'll need
-- the number of ==iterations== is the number of *passes*, each pass using *batch size* number of examples
+- the number of **iterations** is the number of *passes*, each pass using *batch size* number of examples
   - to be clear, **one pass** includes both a forward and backward pass (they are **not** considered as two different passes)

 > if you have $1000$ training examples and your batch size is $500$, then it will take $2$ iterations to complete $1$ epoch